KuroiRaku/ProjectGameOff2024/README.md

   * Used 2 Maps: one to store the completed missions, and another one to store the game endings, also acting as a graph node, with a boolean "Unlocked"

 ## Files
-* **Data structures and algorithms integrated to SteamBound.pdf**: Detailed report on the changes that I made to the game, with explanations and code snippets for each data structure and algorithm
+* **Data structures and algorithms integrated to SteamBound.pdf**: Detailed report on the changes that I made to the game, with explanations and code snippets for each data structure and algorithm.
+The playable version of the game with these changes can be found on the itch.io page (SteamBound 1.2)

 ## Bugs to fix/features to add
 * The checkpoints are not working correctly: when you go back to a checkpoint, the character cannot use the mouse to turn around and move properly
 * The enemies shoot at their own allies
-* Add the town statistics to show the crime level
+* Add the town statistics to show the crime and happiness levels
 * Add equipment system
 * Add statistics modification for different units
 * Add wounded NPC state